pha4ge/hAMRonization/README.md

 # hAMRonization

-This repo contains the hAMRonization module and CLI parser tools that combine the outputs of 18 disparate antimicrobial resistance gene detection tools into a single unified format.
+This repo contains the hAMRonization module and CLI parser tools combine the outputs of 17 disparate antimicrobial resistance gene detection tools into a single unified format.

 This is an implementation of the [hAMRonization AMR detection specification scheme](docs/hAMRonization_specification_details.csv) which supports gene presence/absence resistance and mutational resistance (if supported by the underlying tool).